Labor groups push for $15 minimum wage, target Seattle-area airport

 In 2005, the airline terminated its roughly 500 unionized Sea-Tac airport ramp workers, some of whom were rehired as lower-paid nonunion contractors.
 Among those was Alex Hoopes, who said he was earning $21 an hour as an Alaska Airlines employee when his job was eliminated.
 He now makes $9.50 per hour as a baggage handler for contracting firm Air Serv.

-Hoopes, 51, who is single with no children, saves on rent by acting as caretaker at a house 25 miles south of SeaTac, but said he still struggled to make ends meet.
+Hoopes, 51, who is single with no children, saves on rent by acting as caretaker at a house 25 miles (40 km) south of SeaTac, but said he still struggled to make ends meet.

 “It’s tough,” said Hoopes, a supporter of the initiative.
 “I have to work 12-to-16-hour days just to get by.”